SamuelPloskonka/au-code-repro/README.md

 ### git and GitHub for scientific code reproducibility

 Combining **git** and **GitHub** (or alike) brings along great advantages for scientific code reproduciblity.

-First, during development you tracked all the changes made to the code, basically documenting it's evolution.
-Second, it also documents who has contributed to the code.
+First, during development you track all the changes made to the code, basically documenting it's evolution.
+Second, you also document who has contributed to the code.
 And finally, it's easy to document the code and share it with the public.
 At the end of a project you will simply have to make a private repository public!

 **GitHub** can also be a good place to store your raw data upon publication, but see the [**GitHub** and scientific data storage](#github-and-scientific-data-storage) section below.